 One common misconception is that central AC units only need to be routinely tuned up once per year.
 But in fact, most manufacturers’ guidelines recommend twice per year service visits.
 You should get your AC serviced in the late spring or early summer, as well as in the late fall or early winter.

-It’s also important to check the filter often.
+It’s also important to check the air filter often.
 Replace or clean it as needed.
 A dirty air filter will make the machine work harder.
 This will cause a loss of energy efficiency, an increase in your utility bills, and a shorter overall lifespan for the AC unit.

 The Way the Installation Affects How Long an AC Unit Lasts